jmjafrx/blkcodestudies/syllabus-schedule.md

-The JMJ and MAN Working Syllabus

 _This is the analog/PDF copy of the syllabus as finalized on January 30, 2016 and distributed by request to students in the class at JHU.
 It will and has changed since then.
-For the official syllabus go to [insert url](http://jmjohnso.com/teaching/blkcodestudies)_
+For the official syllabus go to [insert url]

 #Black Codes Studies: Black History and Digital Media (Spring 2017)